-Copiapoa is widely popular in cultivation.
-In the wild the genus is restricted to northern Chile.
-They are found primarily in the Atacama desert where annual rainfall is barely measurable.
-The plants in habitat get their moisture from coastal fogs.
-Despite the extreme and specific conditions in habitat, Copiapoa as a whole are surprisingly easy in cultivation.
-From seed sewing to the care of mature plants, this genus is very forgiving.
-While staying manageable in size, Copiapoa in cultivation will flower from a young age and reliably so each following year.
+The plants in the habitat get their moisture from coastal fogs.
+Despite the extreme and specific conditions in their natural habitat, Copiapoas are surprisingly easy to cultivate.
+From seed sowing to the care of mature plants, the species of this genus are very forgiving.
+They will flower from a young age.

 Growing Conditions and General Care

-Copiapoa want exposure to half or full sun.
-If they are in full sun, they must be in a position with good air circulation or they risk sunburn.
+Copiapoas prefer full sun or partial shade.
+If grown in full sun, they must be in a position with good air circulation to prevent sunburn.

-Watering should be extremely poor, the ground must dry out completely between waterings.
-They should, however, be suspended during July and August.
-In this period instead of watering It will be appropriate to spray the plant early in the morning, before the temperature warms up, thus simulating the conditions that they would have in their natural environment.
+Watering should be extremely poor, and the soil must dry out completely between waterings.
+The watering should be suspended during the summer months.
+In this period, instead of watering, it will be appropriate to spray the plant early in the morning, before the temperature warms up, to simulate the conditions they would have in their natural environment.

-Considering that it is a very slow-growing plants, you can repot every 3 to 4 years (with differences according to the single species).
+Considering that Copiapoas are very slow-growing plants, you can repot them every 3 to 4 years.

-The reproduction by seed is possible, but very difficult and slow.
-The plants typically produce few seeds that must be planted very fresh and they have a very slow development.
+The propagation by seed is possible but very difficult and slow.
+These cacti typically produce few seeds that must be planted very fresh and have a very slow development.

-For this, the most widely used system to multiply the Copiapoa is the division of clumps that are created at the base of the stem, which can be picked up and planted separately.
+The most widely used method to propagate Copiapoas is the division of clumps created at the base of the stem.
+They can be picked up and planted separately.

 - Back to genus Copiapoa